temporalio/documentation/docs-src/go/chapter-durable-execution/why-add-the-replay-test.md

 1. **Code changes:** When you change your Workflow code and deploy those changes while there are still active Workflow Executions relying on older code versions.

-2. **Intrinsic non-deterministic logic:** This occurs when Workflow state or branching logic within the Workflow gets determined by factors beyond the SDK's control."
+2. **Intrinsic non-deterministic logic:** This occurs when Workflow state or branching logic within the Workflow gets determined by factors beyond the SDK's control.